 Luckily, these guidelines tend to be fairly straightforward.

 Most of the documents you work with (journal entries, tax returns, or more) will come with an allotted retention period.
-Just make sure you keep everything until at least that time period and you’ll easily meet all document retention standards!
+Just make sure you keep everything until at least that time period, and you’ll easily meet all document retention standards for virtual bookkeepers.

 Personally Identifiable Information

-One of the most important aspects of your business by far is how you treat your customers’ personal information.
+One of the most important aspects you’ll need to consider before you start a virtual bookkeeping is how you treat your customers’ personal information.
 You must protect their birth dates, Social Security numbers, addresses, and more when you’re doing their bookkeeping.
 Failure to do so won’t just lead to your business failing— you’ll have to pay hefty fines or even face jail time.